IEA Frequently Asked Questions

 A helpful resource to learn about student eligibility is the 'Is my child eligible?' quiz.

 Information on how to apply to enroll a student in the IEA Program is posted on the IEA Student Application & Renewal webpage.

 If you have questions about student eligibility, please email IEA.Questions@tn.gov.

 The maximum annual amount is equal to the amount representing the per-pupil state and local funds generated and required through the Basic Education Program (BEP)—the state's funding formula for public education—for the school district in which the student resides and is zoned to attend.
 For a list of the payment amounts, please see the Per Pupil Funding Guide for Parents posted on the IEA webpage.

 No. Any student who is eligible for an IEA may participate after they submit an application, receive approval from the department, and complete the entire IEA enrollment process.

 No. Students in the IEA Program cannot be enrolled full time in a public school.
 Once a student enrolls in the IEA Program (Aug.
 1 of the IEA contract period), they must enroll in and attend either a private school or an independent home school in accordance with Tennessee's school attendance law.
-For more information, see Chapter 3 of the IEA Parent Handbook.
+For more information, see Chapter 3 of the IEA Account Holder Handbook.